UK Medicine interviews: tackling common questions

 Tip: It’s always important to consider non-physical conditions in ethical conundrums such as this.
 Mental health conditions or learning disabilities can be as restricting as physical illnesses.

-“I read that some women get PTSD because of the trauma of a difficult vaginal birth, and I think that a previous mental health condition or learning disability can be a risk factor for this.
+“I read that some women are susceptible to PTSD because of the trauma of a difficult vaginal birth, and that a previous mental health condition or learning disability can be a risk factor for this.
 A traumatic birth can also be a risk factor for developing post-natal depression and failing to bond with the baby, which can have severe consequences for the child.

 Tip: Remember to come to a conclusion.